MattFaber-AMU/deployment-automater/README.md

 4. Run the script, and you should be able to have those files copied over and use this over and over again for the future

 # Planned enhancements
-1. I would like to have a way to use relative paths instead of absolute paths
+1. Run github commands to commit and push
 2. Creating the files with the templates and the correct changes to completely automate this with a button press
 3. Possible GUI development